wilsonpage/fastdom/README.md

 ## How it works

 DOM-Batch works as a regulatory layer between your app/library and the DOM.
+By batching DOM access we avoid unnecessary document reflows and speed up layout perfomance dramatically.

 Each read/write job is added to a corresponding read/write queue.
 The queues are emptied (reads, then writes) at the turn of the next frame using [`window.requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window.requestAnimationFrame).
-By batching DOM access we can avoid unnecessary document reflows and speed up layout perfomance dramatically.

 DOM-Batch aims to behave like a singleton across *all* modules in your app.
 When any module requires `'dom-batch'` they  get the same instance back, meaning DOM-Batch can harmonize app-wide DOM access.
 Potentially a third-party library could depend on DOM-Batch, and better intrgrate within an app that itself uses it.